 Is there a right way to do childbirth?

-My mother was a hippie.
-She gave birth to all of her children at home with a home-visiting doctor.
-Her experience influenced my views of childbirth and how I wanted to birth my babies.
+My mother’s experience influenced my views of childbirth and how I wanted to birth my babies.
 Once I was pregnant I did everything that I thought was “right.”
-I took a 12-week series of Natural Childbirth Classes.
+I took a 12-week series of natural Childbirth Classes.
 My husband I both LOVED the classes and were so glad that we took them.
 We hired an experienced midwife that came highly recommended.
 I read lots of pregnancy, birth and breastfeeding books.
 Ina May’s Guide to Childbirth – check!
 I read it.

-And — in labor we found out that my baby was breech (feet first) and I needed a cesarean in the hospital.
+When I was very far into labor we found out that my baby was unexpectedly breech (feet first).
+The midwife called an ambulance and I was whisked away to the hospital for an immediate cesarean.
 It wasn’t what I had planned or hoped for.
 I felt great sadness, shame and guilt.

-Fast forward ten years through two more pregnancies, one ending in a 2nd trimester miscarriage, one in a vaginal birth with my baby born at home (VBAC), the highs and the lows of those three different personal experiences, and the many births I attended as a doula – And I can undoubtedly proclaim that there is no right way to do childbirth.
+Fast forward ten years through two more pregnancies: one sadly ending in a loss at 17 weeks, one in a glorious vaginal birth with my baby born at home (VBAC), the highs and the lows of those three different personal experiences, and the many births I attended as a doula and….
+I can undoubtedly proclaim that there is no right way to do childbirth.

 As parents we have to make choices and decisions related to the care of our children on a regular basis.
 Before they are even born we are making decisions that will affect them.
 We compare and judge ourselves harshly.

 But let’s not forget, we are all doing the best we can in the moment.

 We don’t have control over the cards we are dealt.
 Labor and birth is unpredictable.
 It is wise to remain flexible and open to the outcome you need versus the outcome you want.

 I’m here to tell you that YOU are doing a great job!